GMT-352/D/README.md

-# GMT352 Geographic Information Systems
+# GMT352 Geographic Information Systems ASSIGNMENT 2

-## Establishment of Mobile GSMs to Mitigate the Effects of the 6 February Earthquake.
+## Project of Establishment of Mobile GSMs to Mitigate the Effects of the 6 February Earthquake.

+### -Doğa Gerçek/21967497  -Tunahan Çetin/   - Nusret Taha/   -Fatma Burcu Arslan/